-THE OFFERING None A total of 72,666,815 shares of our common stock (1) , including (i) 47,186,245 shares of common stock issuable upon conversion of the principal amount of the May Notes and (ii) 25,480,570 shares of common stock underlying the May Warrants, issued in connection with our May 2011 offering.
-We will not receive any proceeds from the resale of the shares of common stock offered by the selling stockholders as all of such proceeds will be paid to the selling stockholders.
-Furthermore, we will not receive cash proceeds from the exercise of the May Warrants by the selling stockholders to the extent such warrants are exercised pursuant to cashless exercise provisions contained therein, if then-permitted by the terms of the warrants.
-The purchase of our common stock involves a high degree of risk.
+THE OFFERING Shares of common stock offered by us None Shares of common stock which may be sold by the selling stockholders A total of 61,428,433 shares of our common stock (1) underlying warrants issued in connection with our October 2007 private placement, which amount includes 15,507,183 shares of common stock issuable as a result of antidilution provisions.
+Use of proceeds We will not receive any proceeds from the resale of the shares of common stock offered by the selling stockholders as all of such proceeds will be paid to the selling stockholders.
+Furthermore, we will not receive cash proceeds from the exercise of the warrants by the selling stockholders to the extent such warrants are exercised pursuant to cashless exercise provisions contained therein, if then-permitted by the terms of the warrants.
+Risk factors The purchase of our common stock involves a high degree of risk.
 You should carefully review and consider the "Risk Factors" section of this prospectus for a discussion of factors to consider before deciding to invest in shares of our common stock.
-ADXS.OB ly outstanding shares of common stock (based on 284,552,554 shares of common stock ent approximately 14.9% of our currently outstanding shares of common stock (based on
+OTC Bulletin Board market symbol ADXS.OB ly outstanding shares of common stock (based on 284,552,554 shares of common stock ent approximately 12.6% of our currently outstanding shares of common stock (based on ry 23, 2012) on a fully diluted basis